Dimitrolito/docs_guild/docs/8-case-studies.md

 |:-------:| ------------:| -----------:| -------------:|
 | **SUM** |  $48,471,770 | $96,943,539 |  $145,415,309 |

 Already we can see the significant benefit these donations would have.
-For these scenarios, we include 150 members on the split contract plus a 4 year vesting period.
+For these scenarios, we include 150 members on the split contract plus a 4-year vesting period.

 ![](https://i.imgur.com/i3xI4bu.png)